seiji1997/SQL/Athena/sql_training/README.md

 ---
->S-002: display 10 items from receipt data, specifying columns in order of sales_ymd, customer_id, product_cd, and amount.
+>S-002: display 10 items from the receipt table, specifying columns in order of sales_ymd, customer_id, product_cd, and amount.

 <details><summary>sql</summary><div>